Manbqt/snow_crash/level11/README.md

 # Level11

 We have a `lua` program.
-It's a server in port `5151` in which a password is waiting.
+This is a server listening on port 5151 on which a password is expected.
 So we can launch a client with `nc`.

 ```bash